i write in public

 This is Duke Ellington, of course.
-It’s better when he says it:
+It sounds much better coming from his own mouth:

 So, AustralianJazz.net (which began in 2002 as jazz-planet.com), is a magazine site about Australian jazz and improvised music.
 In the words of the Duke, “we have adjusted our perspective to that of the kangaroo and the didgeridoo.
 This automatically throws us either down under and/or out back”.
 And, like the Duke’s men, we have also found Marshall Mc Luhan’s remark to be true.
-Nowadays no one is able to retain his or her identity – not even the orientals.
-In other words, what is Jazz and what is Australian is the object of an endless quest, one that we’re happy to make.
+Nowadays, no one is able to retain his or her identity – not even the “orientals” (whoever they may be).
+In other words, what is Jazz and what is Australian is the object of an endless quest, one that we’re happy to pursue.

 In 2015, the founding editor Miriam Zolin stepped away to focus on her writing projects.